 What to Expect

-We bird again in the coolness of the late afternoon, possibly staying out after dusk to search for nightbirds.
-Weather conditions on the trip will range from hot to cool; mostly, it will be warm to hot with a mixture of sun and cloud.
+The tour will take place during Costa Rica’s dry season, but given the tropical location, rain is always a possibility.
 Cerro de la Muerte can be cool, windy and wet, and the Caribbean lowlands at Las Brisas are likely to be hot and humid.
-Walking conditions range from easy to moderate; if there has been rain, then trails could be muddy.
 Our maximum elevation on this tour is Cerro de la Muerte, where we drive up to 3,451 m (11,322 ft).

 Even though we cannot guarantee a sighting of the animals below, we feel quite confident that an encounter with the ones listed below is quite likely.